Overview

 | P99 | Use the 99th percentile value | P99 latency < 8000ms |

-| Count | Count how many values fail, then compare against a max allowed failures threshold | No more than 2 segments below threshold |
+| Count | Count how many values match, and fire when countThreshold is met | No more than 2 segments below threshold |

 Participant Role Filtering

-sentiment is tracked for both speakers but you only want to set a threshold on the agent’s performance.
+For metrics withPER_PARTICIPANT scope, the sourceParticipantRole field narrows the threshold to a specific speaker: AGENT, CUSTOMER, SIMULATED_CUSTOMER, or BACKGROUND_SPEAKER.
+This is useful when a metric like sentiment is tracked for both speakers but you only want to set a threshold on the agent’s performance.

 Examples